-Korb explained that "the victim impact statement" that was given at the time by Weinberger was painted in harsh terms suggesting that the information Pollard gave the Israelis wound up in the hands of the Soviet Union.
+Korb explained that "the victim impact statement" which was given at the time by Weinberger was painted in harsh terms suggesting that the information Pollard gave the Israelis wound up in the hands of the Soviet Union.
 This was in the days of the Cold War.

-At the time, other espionage arrests had been made involving American military, CIA and FBI officials who had sold secrets to the Soviet Union.
+At the time other espionage arrests had been made involving American military, CIA and FBI officials who had sold secrets to the Soviet Union.
 There were American agents based in the Soviet Union who had been compromised and were executed by the Russians.

 Later it was concluded that the deaths of American agents was not a result of material Pollard had stolen and given to the Israelis but a result of the other arrests.

 "We found out later that the secretary's statement was really exaggerated, and he himself, before he died in 2004, said in retrospect the Pollard affair was a comparatively minor matter, but at the time we did not know it," Korb said.